Elias Díaz Preview, Player Props: Rockies vs. Blue Jays

 Elias Díaz At The Plate

-- In 11.0% of his games this year, he has hit a long ball, and 2.9% of his trips to the plate.
+- Diaz has reached base via a hit in 74 games this season (of 119 played), and had multiple hits in 31 of those games.

-- Diaz has an RBI in 39 of 118 games this season, with multiple RBI in 18 of them.
-He has also driven in three or more of his team's runs in five contests.
+- He has hit a long ball in 10.9% of his games this season, and 2.9% of his chances at the plate.

-- In 35 of 118 games this year, he has scored, and six of those games included multiple runs.
+- Diaz has picked up an RBI in 32.8% of his games this year, with two or more RBI in 15.1% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.